Claims against Swiss banks – retrocessions

 In recent years, regulatory bodies in Switzerland have begun to demand higher transparency from institutions, organizations, and banks.
 Consequently, many payments that Swiss banks had secretly made to external asset managers to attract new clients to various banks were exposed.
 Due to growing concerns about potential conflicts of interest, Swiss banks are now required to disclose cross-border fees and implement measures that ensure fair and transparent working methods when dealing with asset managers.
 The ultimate goal of these changes is to protect client interests and create a fairer financial landscape in Switzerland.

-Swiss cross-border fees are a very significant component of the financial system, with annual claims exceeding 4 billion Swiss francs, and an estimated amount of 16.2 billion dollars in unclaimed cross-border fees as of 2020.
-It’s worth noting that about 13% of banking profits in Switzerland come from various forms of cross-border fees, demonstrating the extensive nature of this practice.
+Swiss retrocessions are a very significant component of the financial system, with annual claims exceeding 4 billion Swiss francs, and an estimated amount of 16.2 billion dollars in unclaimed cross-border fees as of 2020.
+It’s worth noting that about 13% of banking profits in Switzerland come from various forms of retrocessions, demonstrating the extensive nature of this practice.
 Depending on the investment period and the specific financial products involved, clients can receive a refund of between 4-7% of their portfolio value.
 However, Swiss law limits claims to the last ten years starting from June 2012.
 Unlike Switzerland, accounts in Liechtenstein extend this to a 30-year window.

 It’s important to note that there is no law requiring banks to notify about this, so in practice, the bank simply waits quietly until the limitation period expires, knowing that it can then pocket those fees which, according to the law, it is obligated to return to the clients.